 If you’ve recently leased a car and want to hang onto it once the lease is up, then a lease buyout loan might be a good option for you.
 Of course, this depends on your car’s condition, your current financial situation, and the loan terms you receive.

-This article will explain how the lease buyout process works, things to consider first, and the steps you can take to move forward.
+This article will explain how the lease buyout loan process works, things to consider first, and the steps you can take to move forward.

-What is a Lease Buyout?
+What is a Lease Buyout Loan?

 Once you’re nearing the end of the lease, you may have the option to return the car, lease the car again, or buy it outright.
 You’ll have to check your lease contract because some lenders won’t give you the option to buy your leased car.

-If you need to finance the balance, you can do this through a bank, online lender, or credit union.
+If you need to finance the balance, you can do this through a bank, finance company, online lender, or credit union.
 The downside to leasing the vehicle is that you will end up paying additional interest and taxes.

 Can I Buyout My Car Before My Lease is Up?

-First of all, most lenders will charge you early termination fees if you end the leasing contract early.
+First, most lenders will charge you early termination fees if you end the leasing contract early.
 Depending on your lender, these purchase option fees could end up being pretty high.

 6 Things to Consider About a Lease Buyout Loan

-- Does your lender offer lease buyout loans?
+- Does your lender offer auto lease buyout loans?
 Not all lenders offer lease buyout options, so you’ll need to do some shopping around to find one that does.

 - Does it make financial sense?
-The fees will be higher if you choose a lease buyout, so you should make sure you can afford it.
+The fees will be higher if you choose a lease buyout loan, so you should make sure you can afford it.
 Use an auto loan calculator to run the numbers, figure out what your monthly payments will be, and whether it fits in your budget.